Skip to main content

 Glycosyl-phosphatidylinositol linkers

-Soluble cytosolic proteins can attach to membranes normally by adding glycosylphosphatidylinositol (GPI).
+Soluble cytosolic proteins can normally attach to membranes by adding a glycosylphosphatidylinositol (GPI) anchor.
 The attachment usually contains a conserved tetrasaccharide core of three mannoses (Man) and one unacetylated glucosamine (GlcN) linked to the carboxy terminus of the protein.
-The GPI can be further modified with extra galactoses and mannoses and additions to the PI group, which secures the protein in the membrane.
+The GPI can be further modified with additional galactoses and mannoses, as well as modifications to the PI group, which help secure the protein in the membrane.
 Figure \(\PageIndex{8}\) shows the common backbone for GPI anchors.
 Note the additions of the phosphoethanolamines to the core polysaccharide.

 Figure \(\PageIndex{8}\): Common backbone of GPI anchors

 GPIs in eukaryotic cells link many surface antigens, adhesion molecules, and hydrolases to the membrane.
-GPIs from Plasmodium falciparum, the malarial parasite that kills about two million people yearly, appear to act as a toxin and are the most common CHO modification of the parasite protein.
+GPIs from Plasmodium falciparum, the malarial parasite that kills about 2 million people each year, appear to act as toxins and are the most common CHO modification of the parasite protein.
 Mice immunized against the GPI sequence, NH2-CH2-CH2-PO4-Man (α1-2) 6Man (α1-2) Man (α1-6) Man (α1-4) GlcNH2 (α1-6) myo-inositol-1,2-cyclic-phosphate, were substantially protected from malarial symptoms and death after they were exposed to the actual parasite.

 Figure \(\PageIndex{9}\) shows a cross-section of a membrane (with cholesterol, PE, SM) containing the glycosylated form of the human complement regulatory protein CD59 protein (1cdr) with a GPI anchor attached at its C-terminus.
 Note that the middle part of the anchor (glycan) holds the protein well above the top of the lipid bilayer.
 The soluble protein is also glycosylated.
 The protein binds to complement proteins C8 and/or C9, which are effector immune proteins that assemble on the surface of a cell undergoing lysis.